catalyzeio/stratum-docs/buildpacks-pinning.md

 While Stratum can detect and apply a buildpack automatically, Catalyze recommends that Stratum users pin their buildpacks to a specific version.

-If the buildpack is not pinned, users run the risk that a buildpack version change breaks their code unexpectedly.
+If the buildpack is not pinned, users run the risk that a buildpack version change unexpectedly breaks their code.

 ## How do I pin the buildpack version?